acpascale/netzero_navigate/README.md

 # netzero_navigate

-This repository contains data, code and outputs for the manuscript on nativagiting conflicts with natural capital in net-zeo emissions transitions.
+This repository contains data, code and outputs for the article entitled, "Negotiating risks to natural capital in net-zero transitions" that will be/was published in Nature Sustainability on 29 May 2025 at https://www.nature.com/articles/s41893-025-01576-y.

+After a six-month embargo period, the Authors Accepted Manuscript will be made available ~ 29 November 2025 via the Princeton University Library.

+The initially submitted preprint of eventually published article can be found at: https://doi.org/10.21203/rs.3.rs-4971429/v1

+## Suggested Citation(s):

+Published article:
+To be added on 20 May

+Preprint:
+Andrew Pascale, James Watson, Dominic Davis et al. Negotiating risks to natural capital and stakeholder values in net-zero transitions, 05 September 2024, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-4971429/v1]

 ## Source files